lfenergyarchitecturemodel/lfenergyfunctionalarchitecturemodel/README.md

 # LF Energy Functional Architecture Model

+Important Note: “The LF Energy ArchiMate Special Interest Group is currently on hold, and development of the LF Energy Architecture Model has been discontinued.

 The repos in this github org contains Functional Architecture Model in Archimate language.

 # Introduction